 But where to start?

-Some of the most popular brands of Irish whiskey include Jameson, Tullamore Dew and Redbreast.
-But there’s a growing number of distilleries across the country, which means as well as blended whiskey, you’ll now find plenty of single malts, small batch bottles and especially aged whiskeys in varying barrels.
+Some of the most popular brands of Irish whiskey include Jameson, Tullamore Dew, and Redbreast.
+But there’s a growing number of distilleries across the country, which means as well as blended whiskey, you’ll now find plenty of single malts, small batch bottles, and especially aged whiskeys in varying barrels.

-The sky’s the limit when it comes to Irish whiskey and it’s an exciting time to get involved.
+The sky’s the limit when it comes to Irish whiskey, and it’s an exciting time to get involved.

 So, what’re the most important factors to note when buying Irish whiskey?

-The Irish Whiskey Act of 1980 requires that all whiskey labelled as Irish Whiskey must be distilled and aged exclusively in Ireland—the same way all Bourbon must be produced in Kentucky.
+The Irish Whiskey Act of 1980 requires that all whiskey labeled as Irish Whiskey must be distilled and aged exclusively in Ireland—the same way all Bourbon must be produced in Kentucky.
 So there’s no need to worry about buying inauthentic bottles.

 Irish whiskey must be aged for a minimum of three years in wooden casks, although distilleries are free to use whichever types of barrels they like.
 That freedom contributes to the growing number of fortified wine barrels and other unique choices.